Braga: Education

 The city is the headquarters and main campus for the Universidade do Minho (Minho University), a public university founded in 1973.
-A campus of Portugal's oldest private university of Portugal, the Universidade Católica Portuguesa, was also established in 1967, as well as the Escola Secundária Sá de Miranda (the oldest Secondary school in Braga).
+A campus of the oldest private university of Portugal, a branch of the Universidade Católica Portuguesa, is also established since 1947, as well as the Escola Secundária Sá de Miranda (the oldest Secondary school in Braga).

 In the late 2000s, the International Iberian Nanotechnology Laboratory also opened their international research centre in the city.
+Besides scientific research and technological development, this laboratory is a center of postgraduate education.

 The Braga Pedagogical Farm is a farm dealing with animals and agriculture, welcoming extra-curricular activities from schools and visitors.

 Sports

-Braga's football team, Sporting Clube de Braga, was founded in 1921 and play in the top division of Portuguese football, the Liga Portugal bwin, from Braga Municipal Stadium, carved out of the Monte Castro hill that overlooks the city.
-Braga has had considerable success in recent years, winning the Taça de Portugal (Portuguese Cup) for the second time in 2016 and the third in 2021 and reaching the Europa League final in 2011, which they lost to fellow Portuguese side FC Porto.
+Braga's major sports club, Sporting Clube de Braga (SC Braga), was founded in 1921 and its main men's football team play in the top division of Portuguese football, the Primeira Liga, from Braga Municipal Stadium, carved out of the Monte Castro hill that overlooks the city.
+The success of SC Braga's football team in the first quarter of the 21st century, including participations in the UEFA Champions League, winning the Taça de Portugal (Portuguese Cup) for the second time in 2016 and the third in 2021 and reaching the UEFA Europa League final in 2011, which they lost to fellow Portuguese side FC Porto, improved it on the UEFA club rankings and Portugal's professional football landscape to such an extent that SC Braga started to be dubbed the fourth greatest football club in Portugal, only surpassed by the well-established classic Big Three.

+ABC Braga, founded in 1933, is a decorated professional handball team which has won several major trophies in the sport.

-The Rampa da Falperra, a round of the European Hillclimb Championship, is held every year in the outskirts of the city.
+The Rampa da Falperra, established as such since 1950 but whose historical origins can be traced back to 1927, nowadays a round of the European Hillclimb Championship, is held every year in the outskirts of the city.

-The Circuito Vasco Sameiro and adjacent the Kartódromo Internacional de Braga are located around the local airfield.
+The Circuito Vasco Sameiro race track and the adjacent Kartódromo Internacional de Braga (KIB) kart racing track are located around the local airfield.
 The racing track held European Touring Car Cup events in 2009 and 2010, and the KIB has held rounds of the Karting World Championship.